mahanor123/mahanor123.github.io/README.md

   Extensions are small software programs that customize the browsing experience.
 They enable users to tailor Chrome functionality and behavior to individual needs or preferences.so there I made Notepade  Extensions.
 - ### **imdb_clone ([code](https://github.com/mahanor123/imdb_clone))(React.js)**
-  IMDb, in full Internet Movie Database, Web site that provides information about millions of films and television programs as well as their cast and crew. made by reactJs
+  IMDb, in full Internet Movie Database, Web site that provides information about millions of films and television programs as well as their cast and crew.
 - ### **Algorithmic problems in Python and Javascript** I Solved basic algorithmic problems from HackerRank and code signal in and from saral in**Python**.